 Overlay districts are established by this Ordinance as a means of addressing specific aspects of land use control or development design that transcend conventional zoning district provisions.
+Included are the following overlay districts:

-Included is an overlay district intended to protect and develop responsibly in the floodplain; a special overlay to promote the development of the US Highway 280 corridor; and a special form based overlay intended to preserve and protect existing development patterns in the Highland Park Neighborhood and ensure the compatibility of new development.
+- 1. Article II.
+Floodplain Zone Overlay intended to protect and develop responsibly in the floodplain - 2.
+Article III.
+US Highway 280 Overlay District Regulations a special overlay to promote the development of the US Highway 280 corridor - 3.
+Article IV.
+Highland Park Neighborhood Form-Based Overlay District Regulations a special form based overlay intended to preserve and protect existing development patterns in the Highland Park Neighborhood and ensure the compatibility of new development - 4.
+Article V. Healthy Food Overlay District Regulations a Healthy Food Overlay District designed to increase access to fresh foods for properties located in food deserts.